-- 4.1.
-TIP Development - Completed writing the 2017-2020 TIP document and project list (efile). - Received SWMPC and MDOT approval for the 2017-20202 TIP. - Worked to transition from the 2014-2017 to the 2017-20202 Tip including ensuring the projects for 2017 were reconciled in both TIPs. - 4.2.
-TIP Amendments - Processed amendments to the 2017-2020 TIP - Provided public notices for TIP Amendments - Entered Amendments into JobNet. - Instituted new procedures for requesting amendments including requiring a letter from agencies making amendment requests. - 4.3.
-Obligation Status Monitoring and Reporting - Created project update sheets to track project progress. - Monitored the remaining obligation authority of MDOT to ensure funding did not run out. - Monitored the differences between the actual obligation and the TIP estimated costs to ensure bid savings were reprogramed.
+4.1.
+TIP Development

+- Completed writing the 2017-2020 TIP document and project list (efile). - Received SWMPC and MDOT approval for the 2017-20202 TIP. - Worked to transition from the 2014-2017 to the 2017-20202 Tip including ensuring the projects for 2017 were reconciled in both TIPs.

+4.2.
+TIP Amendments

+- Processed amendments to the 2017-2020 TIP - Provided public notices for TIP Amendments - Entered Amendments into JobNet. - Attended MDOT sponsored JobNet Phase II training. - Instituted new procedures for requesting amendments including requiring a letter from agencies making amendment requests. - Updated TwinCATS TIP Amendment Policy - 4.3.
+Obligation Status Monitoring and Reporting - Created project update sheets to track project progress. - Monitored the remaining obligation authority of MDOT to ensure funding did not run out.

+Monitored the differences between the actual obligation and the TIP estimated costs to ensure bid savings were reprogramed.